Aircraft cabin: Mezzanine seating

 In the mid-2000s, Formation Design Group proposed using the taller wide-body cabins to layer the bed and seat arrangements for higher density.

 Revealed at Aircraft Interiors Expo 2012, Factorydesign devised a double-deck system of pods for 30% more density, between premium economy and business class.

 In 2015, Airbus filed a patent for a double-deck business class cabin, to monetize the vertical space.

 Cabin pressurization

 Cabin pressurization is the active pumping of compressed air into the cabin of an aircraft in order to ensure the safety and comfort of the occupants.
 It becomes necessary whenever the aircraft reaches a certain altitude, since the natural atmospheric pressure would be too low to supply sufficient oxygen to the passengers.
 Without pressurization, one could suffer from altitude sickness including hypoxia.

-If a pressurized aircraft suffers a pressurization failure above 10,000 ft, then it could be deemed as an emergency.
-Should this situation occur, the aircraft should begin an emergency descent and oxygen masks should be activated for all occupants.
-In the majority of passenger aircraft, the passengers' oxygen masks are activated automatically if the cabin pressure falls below the atmospheric pressure equivalent of 14,000 ft.
+If a pressurized aircraft suffers a pressurization failure above 10,000 ft, then it could be deemed an emergency.
+Should this situation occur, the aircraft should begin an emergency descent, and oxygen masks should be activated for all occupants.
+Aboard the majority of passenger aircraft, the passengers' oxygen masks are activated automatically if the cabin pressure falls below the atmospheric pressure equivalent of 14,000 ft.